ShadowDev7/ShadowDev7/README.md

 # 👋 Hello

-I am an intermediate programmer (well mostly in knowledge.
-I can code actually) whose interest is cybersecurity and android development (soon...)
+I am an programmer whose interest is cybersecurity and android development (soon...)
 (And that's about it)

 # Stack I have (As of now)